Group-3-Assignment/Special-K/README.md

 ### 3.1 Based on your self-study of the supermarket of models, explain the three models you have chosen to look at the problem

-The three models that our group has chosen to focus our research on are the Markov Processes, the Qualitative Decision-Making Model (and what we are going to use the hypothetical data in) and Stock and Flow Models/Casual Loop Diagrams.
+The three models that our group has chosen to focus our research on are the Markov Processes, the Qualitative Decision-Making Model (and what we are going to use the hypothetical data in) then maybe focus on a heuristics model to help explain and solve the issue of how why this might/might not work and Stock and Flow Models/Casual Loop Diagrams.

 ### 3.2 Explain how each of the three models work (brief) and how it will be applied in your case